unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/index.md

 The **Unity Toon Shader** (UTS3) is a set of toon shaders designed to meet the needs of creators working on cel-shaded 3D-CG animations.

 The **Unity Toon Shader** is compatible with all the render pipelines, the **Built-in Render Pipeline**, the **Universal Render Pipeline (URP)** and the **High Definition Render Pipeline (HDRP)**, though, there are some differences in the features supported by different render pipelines.
-Please refer to the Feature difference for each render pipeline for details in [Feature Difference](FeatureModel_en.md).
+Please refer to see the difference for each render pipeline for details in [Feature Difference](FeatureModel_en.md).

-**Unity Toon Shader** is  the successor of **Unity-chan Toon Shader ver 2.0 (UTS2)**, which was popular for years in games and animations. but, UTS2 was solely for the **Built-in Render Pipeline**.
+**Unity Toon Shader** is  the successor of **Unity-chan Toon Shader ver 2.0 (UTS2)**, which was popular for years in games and animations.
+But, UTS2 was solely for the **Built-in Render Pipeline**, consisted with tons of different shaders, unable to install through the [Package Manager window](https://docs.unity3d.com/Manual/upm-ui.html), and its license was different from other software Unity provides.

 ## Feature of Unity Toon Shader

 In animation production, color specialists specify detailed color designs for every scene.
-UTS can apply these color specification written in the instructions.
-UTS allows  users to specify the colors of light and shadow regardless of actual light colors in the scene.
+UTS can apply these color specifications written in the instructions.
+UTS allows  users to apply the colors of light and shadow regardless of actual light colors in the scene.
 This feature is essential for cel-shaded character designs.
+UTS allows detailed control whether the directional light color effects on materials or not.

 | Typical color design instruction example |
 |--|